WiktorPaprocki/Excel/README.md

 - Home Owners Doughnut Chart

 ## Dashboard
-Created dashboard with the charts above and
+Created dashboard with the charts above and filters (created new slicer style for dashboard)